Lyrenhex/twedia/README.md

 A largely self-contained solution for Twitch streamers* to play curated music collections on streams whilst providing credits both onscreen and in chat (with appropriate YouTube URLs).

 (* This software was built for a specific use-case.
-Access to a webserver is currently required, and some steps *may* be somewhat technical...)
+Some steps *may* be somewhat technical.)

 ## Requirements